 With more than 7.3 million students receiving special education services under the Individuals with Disabilities Education Act (14 percent of all public school students), the need for educators in this field is greater than ever.
 The AUM College of Education is pleased to provide the Bachelor of Science in Special Education degree to help you develop the skills that will enable you to become a successful, committed and reflective educator.

-A bachelor’s degree in Special Education is a path to deep personal satisfaction.
-At AUM, you’ll be prepared with the best teaching and learning strategies to teach students who have special challenges: autism, developmental delays, physical disabilities, learning disabilities, severe and profound intellectual disabilities and other exceptionalities.
+Our Special Education programs prepare teachers to provide specially designed instruction for students with exceptionalities and to work across diverse educational settings.
+You’ll be prepared with the best teaching and learning strategies for students living with autism, developmental delays, physical disabilities, learning disabilities, and other exceptionalities.
+Courses use a blend of technology and media and focus on topics such as assistive technology, behavior management, assessment, working with parents and families, and high-incidence disabilities.
 As part of your program, you’ll complete an internship that will give you hands-on experience in a classroom setting.

 Choose from three options in Special Education:

 Learn more about professional education requirements, teacher certification and other program information.
 For a full review of this program in detail, please see our official online catalog AND consult with a College of Education academic advisor.

 What you will know with a Special Education degree from AUM